russtoku/uipa/data/seed/Seeding.md

 the public body information from a CSV file.

 ```
-$ python manage.py loaddata data/seed/2024-03-15-classification.json
+$ python manage.py loaddata data/seed/YYYY-MM-DD-classification.json
-$ python manage.py loaddata data/seed/2024-03-15-jurisdiction.json
+$ python manage.py loaddata data/seed/YYYY-MM-DD-jurisdiction.json
-$ python manage.py loaddata data/seed/2024-03-15-foilaw.json
+$ python manage.py loaddata data/seed/YYYY-MM-DD-foilaw.json
 ```

 > NOTE: The Classifications data has been extracted from the Classifications field in
-> the extract of public bodies from the production UIPA.org website.
+> the extract of public bodies from the production UIPA.org websiteon
+> 03/15/2024.
+See 2024-03-15-Hawaii_UIPA_Public_Bodies_All.csv.
+Update the
-> You will need to update the json file date to the current set in data/seed.
+> file names in the command to reflect the current json files located in data/seed/.

 ### Load Public Bodies - Testing with a small batch